MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/deploy-remote-assist.md

 - The [required licensing and devices](./requirements.md).

-- a Microsoft Entra account to sign in to the app.
+- A Microsoft Entra account to sign in to the app.

 ### Add and assign licenses